Skip to main content

 An autopsy is a medical examination of a body after death to determine the cause and manner of death.
 It may be ordered by a coroner or medical examiner in certain deaths, or requested by the family for medical reasons.

 A forensic autopsy is typically ordered by a coroner or medical examiner when a death is sudden, unexplained, violent, or unattended.
-A clinical or hospital autopsy is requested by the family or physician to better understand a known illness.
+A clinical or hospital autopsy is instead requested by the family or a physician to better understand a known illness.
+Each US state sets its own rules for which deaths must be investigated, so when an examination is legally required varies by jurisdiction.

 An autopsy does not usually prevent a viewing or an open-casket service, and it does not by itself rule out cremation.
-Timing can affect the funeral schedule, so families often coordinate with the funeral director.
+It can, however, delay the cause-of-death finding and therefore the death certificate, which families need to settle the estate and arrange disposition.
+Because timing affects the funeral schedule, families typically coordinate with the funeral director and, where one is involved, the medical examiner's office.

 See also